miguelcabral/leximaxIST/README.md

 -v1 prints some interesting information about the algorithm, like the CPU time of every SAT call, the values of the objective functions as soon as a leximax-better solution is found,... -v2 is for debugging. -v0 only prints the solution.
 The option -u sets the objective functions.
 The objective functions can be removed, changed, notuptodate, unmet_recommends or new.
 The options --disjoint-cores and --opt-mode set the leximax optimisation algorithm.
-Without the option --leximax the solver will solve using the lexicographic criterium, and an external MaxSAT or PBO solver must be provided.
+Without the option --leximax the solver will solve using the lexicographic criterion, and an external MaxSAT or PBO solver must be provided.
 Run: `./packup -h` for more information.
-To run mccs with Cbc to minimise the objective functions removed, notuptodate and new using the leximax criterium:
+To run mccs with Cbc to minimise the objective functions removed, notuptodate and new using the leximax criterion:
 ```
 ./mccs -v1 -i <instance> -lp './cbclp' -leximax[-removed,-notuptodate,-new] &> solution.txt
 ```